Ria Money Transfer Review

 - Additional fee charged by Ria of $5.

 - Interbank rate of 132,025 Philippine Pesos

 - Difference of Ria vs. “Best” exchange rate: $53 or 2% of what you’re sending.

 - No additional transfer fee charged by Ria.

-Please note that all comparisons on exchange rates were made in mid March 2017, comparing the standard, interbank rate against quotes provided by Ria’s online calculator.
+Please note that all comparisons on exchange rates were made in early 2019, comparing the standard, interbank rate against quotes provided by Ria’s online calculator.
+Amounts have been rounded.

 Ease of Use